mmr12/Data-Science-lab-2018/README.md

     │   │
     │   ├── similarity            <- Scripts to tag ticket answers using unsupervised ML │   │
-    │   ├── classifier            <- Scripts to classify ticket questions using tagged FAQ using multiclass classification │   │                            Different embeddings use different files │   ├── visualisation         <- Scripts to visualise embeddings │   │
+    │   ├── classifier            <- Scripts to classify ticket questions using tagged FAQ using │   │                            multiclass classification.
+    │   │
+    │   ├── visualisation         <- Scripts to visualise embeddings
+    │   │
     │   └── archive               <- Archive of older attempts - to be ignored